Athersultana0001/Job-Oriented-Program---Full-Stack-Java-Markdown/Design 1.md

 -   **Specializations**: Cloud Architecture (AWS, Azure, Oracle) and DevOps (k8s)
 -   **Passions**: Actively engaged in AI, MLOps, architecture, and infrastructure projects

-Anil Kintata, our CEO, is not just a leader; he's a dynamic force shaping the future of our organization with his extensive knowledge and forward-looking vision.
+Anil, our CEO, is not just a leader; he's a dynamic force shaping the future of our organization with his extensive knowledge and forward-looking vision.

 ----